Differential Characters of Drinfeld Modules and de Rham Cohomology: The Lateral Frobenius and characters of

-Here we would also like to remark that the lateral Frobenius can also be constructed in the mixed-characteristic setting of $p$-jet spaces of arbitrary schemes.
-But it is much more involved than for Drinfeld modules, and the authors will present that theory in a subsequent note.
+Here we would also like to remark that the lateral Frobenius can also be constructed in the mixed-characteristic setting of $p$-jet spaces of arbitrary schemes~\cite{bosa1}, but it is much more involved.

 Let $F:W_n \map W_{n-1}$ and $V:W_{n-1} \map W_n$ denote the Frobenius and Verschiebung maps of~\ref{subsec-witt-operations}.
 Let us arrange them in the following diagram, although it does not commute.